ritikmit/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -SkipLoadingFormatData
-**Note**: This parameter is available in version 2.0.6-Preview8 or later of the EXO V2 module.
+**Note**: This parameter is available in version 3.0.0  or later of the ExchangeOnlineManagement Module.

 The SkipLoadingFormatData switch avoids downloading the format data.
 You don't need to specify a value with this switch.

 When you use this switch, the output of any Exchange cmdlet will be unformatted.

-This switch dows not work with the UseRPSSession.
+This switch does not work with the UseRPSSession parameter.

 ```yaml
 Type: SwitchParameter